 Before going to battle, each general needs to study his opponents: how big their army is, what their weapons are, how many battles they’ve had and what primary tactics they use.
 This knowledge can enable the general to craft the right strategy and be ready for battle.

 Just like that, before going big data, each decision maker has to know what they are dealing with.
-Here, we cover 7 major big data challenges and offer their solutions.
+Here, our big data consultants cover 7 major big data challenges and offer their solutions.
 Using this ‘insider info’, you will be able to tame the scary big data creatures without letting them defeat you in the battle for building a data-driven business.

 Oftentimes, companies fail to know even the basics: what big data actually is, what its benefits are, what infrastructure is needed, etc. Without a clear understanding, a big data adoption project risks to be doomed to failure.
 Companies may waste lots of time and resources on things they don’t even know how to use.